 So many dead ends, I’m at the edge of the lake

 Sometimes I wonder what it’s gonna take

 To find dignity

 Dylan said “Dignity never been photographed.”
 As noted earlier, he has a point.
 But there are memories that lead to pictures in your mind.
 Mental photographs: they’re in your head, but just as real as any glossy photo held up for all to see.
 On that spring evening in Buckhead, I took a mental photograph of Henry Aaron, smiling but sad over the direction of the game he had enriched with dignity.
 Still, he must have taken a long view about any cheaters passing him on the all-time lists.
 They’d be found out soon enough — and they were.
 Those players are persona non grata in Cooperstown, New York, home of the National Baseball Hall of Fame.
-The writers who vote on Hall of Fame membership are solidly against the cheaters who tarnished baseball and they let their righteous indignation influence their decisions on who’s kept out.
-If they ever need a reminder, they can look at video of last month’s induction.
+The writers who vote on Hall of Fame membership are still against the cheaters who tarnished baseball and they let their righteous indignation influence their decisions on who’s kept out.
+If they ever need a reminder, they can look at a video of the 2014 ceremonies at the Hall of Fame.
 Next to Joe Torre, a man of great integrity finally voted in, was his old teammate and friend, Henry Aaron.
 On July 27, 2014, you could have been “searchin’ high, searchin’ low, searching everywhere…” but found dignity on the platform in Cooperstown.